 Collaboration centers their practice and manifests in hexagonal frames and friendship bracelets.
 Using softwares like Blender through which users can share rendered objects, Wickerham & Lomax layer several files to achieve dense, maximalist digital paintings.
 A sincere sentimentality soaks their work, as they engage their community and cultivate an intimacy of private language.
 With Domestic QT and The Spatial Anomalies, an index translates enduring, time-stamped symbols that introduce preceding spaces of dialogue.
 Through communication, one can access expired spaces, and contextualize the present.

-Installation from Indelible Marks at American Medium, New York 2018
+Indelible Marks, American Medium, New York 2018